MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ---
-title: Set up cloud management gateway
+title: Set up CMG
 titleSuffix: Configuration Manager
 description: Use this step-by-step process for setting up a cloud management gateway (CMG).
 author: aczechowski
 ms.author: aaroncz
 manager: dougeby
-ms.date: 05/04/2021
+ms.date: 07/16/2021
 ms.topic: how-to
 ms.prod: configuration-manager
 ms.technology: configmgr-client
-ms.assetid: e0ec7d66-1502-4b31-85bb-94996b1bc66f
 ---

-# Set up cloud management gateway for Configuration Manager
+# Set up CMG for Configuration Manager

 *Applies to: Configuration Manager (current branch)*

 Once you have the prerequisites in place, you can start the process to set up a cloud management gateway (CMG).
 Before you start this process, make sure you have the necessary information and prerequisites to create a CMG.
-For more information, see [Set up checklist for cloud management gateway](set-up-checklist.md).
+For more information, see [Set up checklist for CMG](set-up-checklist.md).

 This step of the overall process includes the following actions: